-A Baroque Revival palace that once housed the central post office and the city’s telecommunications agency, the Palacio de Cibeles became Madrid’s City Hall in 2007.
-Even the city councilors didn’t need something quite this huge, so much of the building was recently converted to a series of galleries, a concert hall, and other public spaces called CentroCentro.
-A reading area has daily papers and free PCs with Internet access.
-You’ll also find lockers, coat check, public restrooms, an excellent store selling Madrid-oriented books and gifts, and a tourist information area.
-If you’re hungry, there’s a casual cafeteria and a restaurant for a more leisurely meal.
-The Mirador Madrid is perhaps the grandest delight of the whole complex.
-An elevator whisks you to the seventh floor, where you can walk around on the open-air balcony for one of the best bird’s-eye views of the city, especially the Cibeles fountain.
+A Neo-Baroque palace that once housed the central post office and telecommunications service, the Palacio de Cibeles became Madrid’s City Hall in 2007.
+Even the city councilors didn’t need something this big, so much of the building has been converted into a series of galleries, a concert hall, and other public spaces called CentroCentro.
+There’s a reading area with daily papers and free Internet access, a tourist information office, and a top-notch restaurant (Restaurante Palacio de Cibeles) as well as more casual cafeterias.
+But the main reason for visiting is the Mirador Madrid.
+An elevator whisks you to the seventh floor, where you can walk around on an open-air balcony for some of the best views of the city.

 Plaza de Cibeles, 1